Skip to main content

 Editor support

-Note that Scheme is popular language and editors usually support its syntax.
+Note that Scheme is a popular language and editors usually support its syntax.
 But also not every editor may support literal regular expressions that are part of LIPS.
 If your editor doesn't support them, you can report an issue if the project is Open Source.
 Literal Regular Expressions are also part of Gauche and GNU Kawa.